julienbrg/sriracha/README.md

 sriracha
 ========

-Image albums and gallery with local filesystem and imgur support.
+Image albums and gallery with local filesystem, imgur, and flickr support.
 Powered by wok, a static website generator.

 Requirements (through pip):